Apollo Astronauts Still Alive in 2025: The Last Pioneers of Lunar Exploration

 Apollo Astronauts Who Flew to the Moon

-Note: William Anders, an Apollo 8 astronaut who took the famous “Earthrise” photo, died in a plane crash on June 7, 2024, at age 90, reducing the number of living Apollo astronauts from seven to six.
+Note: William Anders, an Apollo 8 astronaut who took the famous “Earthrise” photo, died in a plane crash on June 7, 2024, at age 90.
+With the passing of Captain Jim Lovell on August 7, 2025, the number of living Apollo moon voyagers is now five.

 Key Points

-• As of February 22, 2025, six Apollo astronauts who flew to the moon are still alive.
+• As of August 9, 2025, five Apollo astronauts who flew to the Moon are still alive.

-• Two flew to the moon but did not walk on it: James Lovell and Fred Haise.
+• One flew to the Moon but did not walk on it: Fred Haise.

 Living Apollo Astronauts

-Here’s a breakdown of the six living Apollo astronauts, their ages, and their roles:
+Here’s a breakdown of the five living Apollo astronauts, their ages, and their roles:

 • Moon Walkers (Walked on the Moon):